 Home Office for Remote Work

-Before discussing the tips to setting up a home office for remote work, let us discuss the things that we need for a home office.
+Before discussing the tips for setting up a home office for remote work, let us discuss the things that we need for a home office.

 What do you need for setting up a home office on a budget?